Customer Choice - Regulated Price Plan (RPP)

 Your price plan

-Do you pay TOU or Tiered prices for your electricity?
+What electricity price plan are you on?
 If you’re unsure, take a look at the Electricity line of your bill.
-Most residential and small business customers in Ontario pay TOU prices.
+Most residential and small business customers in Ontario pay TOU prices

 Your consumption pattern